 Read More…

-The Great Scottish Squirrel Survey This Red Squirrel Week we’re calling on people all over Scotland to get outdoors, explore nature and be on the lookout for tufted ears and bushy tails for the return of the Great Scottish Squirrel Survey.
-Report your sightings of both red and grey squirrels between 2-8 October to provide us with a snapshot of… […]
+The 2024 Great Scottish Squirrel Survey This Red Squirrel Week we’re calling on people all over Scotland to get outside, explore nature and be on the lookout for tufted ears and bushy tails for sixth annual Great Scottish Squirrel Survey.
+Report your sightings of both red and grey squirrels between 30 September – 6 October to provide us with a… […]

 Read More…